-In connection with the mortgage financing collateralized by the Company's John Hancock Tower property located in Boston, Massachusetts, the Company has agreed to guarantee approximately \$25.7 million related to its obligations to provide funds for certain tenant re-leasing costs.
+In connection with the mortgage financing collateralized by the Company's 200 Clarendon Street (formerly the John Hancock Tower) property located in Boston, Massachusetts, the Company has agreed to guarantee approximately \$25.3 million related to its obligations to provide funds for certain tenant re-leasing costs.
 The mortgage financing will mature on January 6, 2017.